The Project in Brief

 May 2022

-The value of the benefit is permanently increased to 200 mumbucas per recipient.
+The value of the benefit is increased to 200 mumbucas per recipient.

 Following data cleaning and analysis, researchers will communicate preliminary findings.